sveinnel/tictactoe/readme.md

 Project Template for TicTacToe
 =========

 Getting started with this project template.
-After this you should have the project up-and-running on a Digital Ocean
+After this you should have the project up-and-running on a Digital Ocean droplet server.

 ### DIGITAL OCEAN

 Droplet server setup:

 * Create account on [DigitalOcean](http://digitalocean.com)
+  -- Use referral...
 * Create or use existing SSH key (no passphrase)
 * Create droplet (512mb, Ubuntu 14.04)
 * Log into droplet via ssh